Hilbert series of modules over Lie algebroids: Introduction

 \section{Introduction}

 Let $(A, \mf_A, k)$ be an {\it allowed} local commutative noetherian $k$-algebra of characteristic $0$, which entails in particular that the (generic) rank of the $A$-module of $k$-linear derivations $T_{A/k}$ coincides with the Krull dimension of $A$.
 Let $I$ be an ideal of $A$ and $ T_{A}(I)\subset T_{A}$ be the $A$-submodule of $k$-linear derivations $\delta$ of $A$ such that $\delta \cdot I \subset I$, which we call the tangential Lie algebroid along $I$.
-More generally, a Lie algebroid is an $A$-module $\g_A$ equipped with a structure of Lie algebra over $k$ and a homomorphism of $A$-modules $\alpha :\g_A\to T_{A}$ satisfying natural compatibility relations for the Lie algebra and module structures.
-The notion of module over a Lie algebroid $\g_A$ is what can be expected and is not explained here.
+More generally, a Lie algebroid is an $A$-module $\g_A$ equipped with a structure of Lie algebra over $k$ and a homomorphism of $A$-modules $\alpha :\g_A\to T_{A}$ satisfying natural compatibility relations for the Lie algebra and module structures; the notion of module over a Lie algebroid $\g_A$ is more or less what can be expected \Defn{\ref{def-module}}.
 If $M$ is a $\g_A$-module of finite type as $A$-module, we say that a proper ideal $J$ is a {\it defining ideal} for $M$ if $\alpha(\g_A) \cdot J \subset J$ and the length $l_{\g_A}(M/JM)< \infty$.
 We prove that if $J$ is a defining ideal, then $l_{\g_A}(J^nM/J^{n+1}M) < \infty$ for every positive integer $n$, so one can define the {\it Hilbert series of a $\g_A$-module $M$ with respect to the defining ideal $J$}

 This series extracts information about the complicated structure of $\g_A$-modules, which in general do not have a finite length.
-Some natural examples of $T_A(I)$-modules are $A$, $I$, the integral closure of $I$, and the Jacobian ideal of $I$ \cite{kallstrom:preserve}.
+Some basic examples of $T_A(I)$-modules are $A$, $I$, the integral closure of $I$, and the Jacobian ideal of $I$ \citelist{\cite{kallstrom:preserve}*{Sec 3.3}\cite{kallstrom:liftingder}*{Th.
+3.2.2}}.
 In the study of regular singular $\Dc_A$-modules $N$, where $\Dc_A$ is the ring of differential operators on $A$, there is a need to understand $T_{A}(I)$-submodules $N_0 \subset N$ that are of finite type over $A$.